 Explores the methods, materials, and objectives of effective instrumental pedagogy.
 Intended for music majors with instrumental performance emphasis (other than piano).
-Prereq: 2 semesters of lessons in the student s primary instrument.
+Prereq: 2 semesters of lessons in the student's primary instrument.

-MUS 342 Piano Pedagogy.
+MUS 342 Piano Pedagogy 1.
 2 cr.

 Explores the methods, materials, and objectives of effective piano pedagogy.
 Includes studio management, pedagogical methods and practical experience in piano instruction.
 Intended for music majors with piano performance emphasis.
-Prereq: 2 semesters of private piano lessons.
+Prereq: 2 semesters of any combination of MUS 084, 088 or 182.